877-921-4050

 Prescription drugs have become one of the most commonly abused drugs by teenagers and young adults.
 There are a wide variety of prescription drugs and they are easier for teens to acquire than alcohol or other drugs.
-Many teens falsely believe they can abuse prescription drugs to “get high” without the potential for addiction or physical harm because they are prescribed by doctors.
+Many teens falsely believe they can abuse prescription drugs to “get high” without the potential for addiction or physical harm because prescription drugs are prescribed by doctors.
 Most common prescription drugs fall into one of four categories:

 • Barbiturates (seen less often with teens)